brodychen/b58-final/README.md

 # b58-final
 Final Project For CSCB58 - Tron Lightcycle Game

 Group:

 	Adnan Shahid, 	1002385741

 	Brody Chen, 	  1002262115

 	Salman Sharif,  1002575331

+<b>Video was recorded by TA Faisal </b>

 Project Description
 Originally, our objective was to recreate the classic snake games, but due to difficulties figuring out how to randomly generate coordinates for food to spawn, we decided to change the project to a 2 player game.